naynasa/is1500-lab2/Projekt/description.md

 Organic LED Graphic Display
 This is a 128x32 pixel monochrome OLED graphic display panel is accessed using the SPI interface. https://digilent.com/reference/_media/chipkit_shield_basic_io_shield:chipkit_basic_io_shield_rm.pdf page 4

+the display is monochrome - each pixel is either 0 or 1

+our chipkit talks to the OLED display on the  basic i/o shield via SPI (SERIAL PERIPHERAL INTERFACE)